 Now, let us try to understand what SharePoint libraries are.
 They are also commonly referred to as Document Libraries.
 And as the name suggests, a SharePoint document library is a container or a special kind of list where documents or files are stored.
 Here we can create, organize and manage different types of documents, as well as collaborate with team members on them.
 Various types of files and their meta information can be stored here.
 Meta information helps our team members to easily locate and identify files to work on later.

 Each SharePoint library displays a list of documents or files along with the essential information about these files, such as who and when last modified the file.
-Whether we have Word documents, Excel spreadsheets, PowerPoint presentations, various forms, images or any other type of files, we can easily create, store and manage these files in a SharePoint library.
+Whether we have Microsoft Office Word documents, Excel spreadsheets, PowerPoint presentations, various forms, images or any other type of files, we can easily create, store and manage these files in a SharePoint library.

 Moreover, we can add Metadata to the files we have stored in a SharePoint library.